Azure/AtUniverse/README.md

     #### :tada: You did it!
 Congratulations!

 ## :grey_question: Optional next steps

+#### :warning: When you're done, close all browser tabs to completely sign out

 You've just learned the basics of using Azure Pipelines.
 Consider trying these follow-on steps.